-Vegeta Jr. is not necessarily Trunks’ progeny, either, since Pan and Trunks are relatively far apart in years (14 in the manga, 15 in the anime).
-It seems more logical to assume that he is Bra’s great-great-grandson, and not Trunks’.
+Vegeta Jr. is not necessarily Trunks’s progeny, either, since Pan and Trunks are relatively far apart in years (roughly 12-and-a-half, going by Trunks’s birthdate late in AGE 766 and Pan’s in mid-779).
+It seems more logical to assume that he is Bra’s great-great-grandson, and not Trunks’s.
 His mother’s teal-colored hair, the same as both Bulma and Bra had in the anime, seems to lend credence to this theory; however, since we do not know the dominant / recessive genetic characteristics of anime hair colors, we cannot completely rule out Trunks, either.
 Regardless, Pan has obviously not been in contact with them for many years, to have to take a minute to recognize the extremely Bulma-like woman who sits down next to her.
 Of course, you could make the argument that Pan could be going senile in her old age, but since she recognized all those other things from her youth, that seems highly unlikely.

 (Future) Trunks Can Reach Super Saiyan 2

 These two in-between stages would each be considered, as Goku puts it, “ichi-dankai no henshin” (“transformations of the first stage”).
-However, these two stages are thought of by Vegeta and Trunks as “sūpā saiya-jin ni-dankai” and “sūpā saiya-jin san-dankai” (“stage 2 / stage 3 of Super Saiyan,” with “ni” and “san” meaning “two” and “three,” respectively) Technically, these descriptions would probably better fit the actual Super Saiyan 2 and Super Saiyan 3, but we will use them here as Trunks would.
+However, these two stages are thought of by Vegeta and Trunks as “sūpā saiya-jin ni-dankai” and “sūpā saiya-jin san-dankai” (“Grade II / Grade III of Super Saiyan”, with “ni” and “san” meaning “two” and “three”, respectively).

-Throw in some phrases that are only used a couple times in the series, together with some numbers… and you have some confusion going on!
-Rest assured, we never see any Trunks from any timeline actually go Super Saiyan 2.
-Official guide books also back this up, time and time again stating in charts that Trunks never achieves anything beyond the three levels of the first Super Saiyan stage.
+Official guide books also backed this up, time and time again stating in charts that Trunks never achieves anything beyond the three stages of the first Super Saiyan transformation.

-Of course, then you get into the modern era with various “What If?” scenarios and transformations thrown into video games.
-Trunks actually received a Super Saiyan 3 transformation for an update in the card-based arcade game Dragon Ball Heroes, which was then extended to his Dragon Ball GT incarnation when that update hit in early 2012:
+Before we make our way to Dragon Ball Super, we should address some of the other, modern video games.
+Trunks actually received a Super Saiyan 3 transformation in the card-based arcade game Dragon Ball Heroes, which was then extended to his Dragon Ball GT incarnation when that update hit in early 2012: